Your Turn FOG Cups

-By using a degradable cup, we reduce the impact on our landfill and increase the recycling materials like glass, cans and plastic that would be otherwise used for this FOG material.
-The cups are also compatible with the processes used by grease recycling company.
+By using a degradable cup, we reduce the impact on our landfill and increase the recycling materials like glass, cans, and plastic that would be otherwise used for this FOG material.
+The cups are also compatible with the processes used by a grease recycling company.

 How do I get the Your Turn Cups?

 The cups are available at the Household Hazardous Waste Public Drop-Off Depot (3560 North Service Road).
 The City of Windsor's sewer maintenance crews may also distribute directly to your neighbourhood if they notice FOG in the sewer system.

 What can I use if I don't have a Your Turn cup?